Hasnake84/Python-password-manager/README.md

  Here is a short recording of the python scripts function when excuted:

 https://github.com/Hasnake84/Python-password-manager/assets/114637978/8e461813-c29a-4ad6-8418-5b6402b22708

+# This Python script creates a simple and secure login system, It stores passwords securely using hashing arlgorithm to prevent storing them in plain text.

+# Methods and Functtions used in the passmanager.py script

 - import hashlib - This line imports the hashlib library, which lets the script scramble information (like a password) into a unique code.